nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

    -  `CONTINUOUS_RESTARTS` with code 22001 is now code 22000
    -  new alert: `CONTINUOUS_RESTARTS_POOR_PERFORMANCE` (code: 22001), this alert indicates continuous restarts where the stream time ratio reflects a poor performance

-## 2.28 - Alert Guiding & Publishes Search Optimization
+## 2.28 - Alert guiding & publishes search optimization

 - improved alert analysis and enriched details about alert handling
 - optimized publish search algorithm for faster and more accurate results